Tongariro National Park – all you need to know!

 Hiking the Tongariro Alpine Crossing

-Although we didn’t do the entire Alpine Crossing (we did it for 75% as a part of the Tongariro Northern Circuit) we can say it’s stunning.
 The natural features are amongst the best we have seen and the variety is amazing.
 Just imagine rocks in all kinds of red and orange colors, alpine lakes that are emerald, blue and green and of course the volcanoes that will give you a feeling of being in a dead land.
-Tongariro National Park definitely did not leave us disappointed…
+Tongariro National Park definitely did not leave us disappointed.

 Other things to know about Tongariro National Park

-If you are not planning on doing the Tongariro Alpine Crossing, there are plenty of other short walks around the park that will give you a great feeling of its unique natural features.
+If you are not planning on doing the Tongariro Alpine Crossing or the Northern Circuit, there are plenty of other short walks around the park that will give you a great feeling of its unique natural features.
 You can see waterfalls, explosion craters and of course the volcanoes.
+You can find an online brochure of all walks on the Department of Conservation website.

 And when you are finally ready to leave this dark yet inspiring land behind and you are traveling further south, make sure you will drive the Desert Road.
 It’s an unforgiving and lonely ride that will make you feel like you are actually in Mordor, a place where nothing lives and a lot is dark, just like in the movies.